 The Securities and Exchange Commission defines a self-directed IRA as “an IRA held by a trustee or custodian that permits investment in a broader set of assets than is permitted by most IRA custodians.”
 Self-directed IRAs allow individuals and small companies to invest in asset classes that are often deemed illiquid.
 These include tax lien certificates, real estate, and private companies.
 Hence, self-directed IRAs allow people who prefer to leverage their personal expertise in their investments to do so.
 The choices of investments are simply expanded in these types of IRAs.

-Fund your self-directed IRA account.
+Once the IRA is set up, you must fund your self-directed IRA account.
 You can make a one-time contribution or set up an automatic investment plan.
 You can transfer money directly from another IRA or an employer's qualified pension plan.
-Alternatively, you can roll over the money.
+Alternatively, you can roll over the money by taking temporary possession of it yourself.
 In the latter case, make sure you deposit the money within the 60-day time frame required by federal rules or else you will incur a penalty and taxes.

 - Self-directed IRAs allow investments in alternative assets that do not come with the level of information available as do publicly traded securities.
 Make sure you have a comfortable understanding of any asset you choose to invest in.
 Do your homework before making an investment and continually monitor any investments you make.
 Because the trustee or custodian is not providing firm-approved marketable securities for you to purchase, the burden of ensuring an asset is a viable investment rests solely with you.

 - Be aware that the SEC has warned of fraud with self-directed IRAs.
 Specifically, the SEC has noted an "increase in reports or complaints of fraudulent investment schemes that utilized a self-directed IRA as a key feature."